 The Integrated Plant Sciences program is the central access point for prospective students to plant and fungal research opportunities at the University of Georgia.
-Once admitted, students conduct cutting-edge plant and fungal related research on topics with applications to society and the environment.
+Whether your interest is the plant or fungus themselves, or in related disciplines such as bioinformatics, ecology, genetics, breeding, or biochemistry, once admitted, students conduct cutting-edge plant or fungal related research on topics with applications to society and the environment.

 One program, endless opportunities